ibrhmahmd/Seeding-AI-Models-PipeLine/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-- Refactoring the AI model seeding pipeline to follow SOLID principles
+- Enhancing the AI model seeding pipeline based on SOLID principles
-- Redesigning the system architecture for better modularity and extensibility
-- Creating a well-defined folder structure and component design
-- Implementing a phased approach to transform the current scripts into a robust pipeline system
+- Improving implementations of extractors, particularly the OllamaExtractor
+- Testing and refining the end-to-end pipeline workflow
+- Addressing edge cases and error handling in pipeline components

 ## Recent Changes
-- Created detailed SOLID Principles Application Plan document
-- Designed new folder structure and system architecture based on SOLID principles
-- Defined explicit step-by-step system design for all pipeline phases
+- Implemented interfaces for all pipeline components in `interfaces.py`
+- Created concrete implementations for extractors (Ollama, JSON)
+- Built the pipeline orchestrator with phase-specific execution logic
-- Mapped out interfaces and class hierarchies for each component
+- Implemented factory pattern for component creation and configuration
-- Outlined the pipeline orchestration approach with dependency injection
+- Established dependency injection for component wiring
+- Developed logging system integrated across all components

 ## Next Steps
-- Define interfaces/abstract base classes for each pipeline phase
-- Refactor each script into a class/module implementing the relevant interface
-- Create a pipeline orchestrator for end-to-end workflow management
-- Update CLI scripts to use the new orchestrator
+- Complete and test the OllamaExtractor implementation
+- Enhance error handling and reporting in pipeline phases
+- Improve validation of input/output data between pipeline phases
-- Write tests for each component using mocks for dependencies
+- Add unit tests for individual components
+- Create CLI script for simplified end-user interaction with pipeline
+- Implement more comprehensive data validation and normalization

 ## Active Decisions and Considerations
-- Documentation-first approach for project continuity
-- Using dependency injection to facilitate testing and component swapping
+- Using template method pattern in base component classes
-- Focusing on clear interfaces and abstractions to enable future extensions
+- Ensuring loose coupling between pipeline phases
-- Maintaining traceability and logging throughout all pipeline phases
+- Improving traceability and debugging through structured logging
+- Maintaining flexibility for new model sources and formats
+- Balancing abstraction with practical implementation needs